oracle/kconfigs/README.md

 ## How to Run

+To run kconfigs locally, you'll need:

+- Python 3.11 or later (with pip and virtualenv).
+Python 3.12 is the official verison in use, but other recent versions work.
-This tool runs on Python 3.11 or later.
-It requires common compression tools (gzip, bzip2, xz, zstd, tar) as well as common command line tools for Linux packaging installed to the system (gpg, rpm, cpio, dpkg).
+- Common CLI compression tools (gzip, bzip2, xz, zstd, tar)
+- Linux packaging tools (gpg, rpm, cpio, dpk)
+- The `make` command

+If you'd like to do development, then you should also install `pipenv`, and Python 3.12 which will ensure you use the exact version of Python and all dependencies, which get used in the Github CI system.

 The following setup instructions apply to Oracle Linux 9.
 First, install runtime dependencies (most should already be installed, but they are listed for